vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 multiple open/closes outside of my daily routine.

-These I don't do as part of my regular daily routine, but I might do at another time of day:
+These I don't do as part of my regular daily routine, but I might do sometimes at another time of day (they're hard to do right before or after the daily routine due to hand fatigue):

 * Right hand on 200 lb: I am far from being able to close.
 I can do a little further than parallel